autowarefoundation/autoware.universe/vehicle/raw_vehicle_cmd_converter/README.md

 | `th_stopped_time_sec`      | double | threshold time to check if vehicle is stopped                                   |
 | `th_stopped_velocity_mps`  | double | threshold velocity to check if vehicle is stopped                               |

-### Limitation
+## Limitation

-current feed back implementation is only applied to steering control.
+The current feed back implementation is only applied to steering control.